Risankizumab (Skyrizi)

 If you develop symptoms of an infection, hold this medication, and contact your rheumatologist.
 If you are planning to have surgery or get any live vaccinations, talk to your rheumatology provider first.
 These include, nasal spray flu vaccine, and others such as the measles, mumps, rubella, and yellow fever vaccines.

-Updated March 2024 by Elizabeth Graef, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated June 2025 by Kiren Sahni, DO, and reviewed by the American College of Rheumatology Communications and Marketing Committee.